 Other decks just play Ad Nauseam as-is, relying on the lower mana cost of cards in their deck.
 Whatever the strategy to running, as long as your deck is prepared for it, you’ll usually win the game on the spot once you play this powerful black instant.

-Conclusion – 15 Best Black Card Draw Cards in MTG
+- 15 Best Blue Draw Cards in MTG